(Disclosure: Some of the links below may be affiliate links)

 Which kind of FIRE am I?

-Our current yearly expenses are around 60’000 USD.
-I am currently spending too much for my liking.
-I am working on reducing that.
-But I will not likely be Lean FIRE.
-Especially, since I want to retire in Switzerland, an expensive country.
-To reach FI, I am going to be frugal and grow my income as much as possible.
+We are working on reducing our expenses.
+But I will not likely be Lean FIRE, especially since I want to retire in Switzerland, an expensive country.
+To reach FI, I will be frugal and grow my income as much as possible.

-I am also going to work on increasing our income in the coming years.
-This will help us reach FI faster.
-Hopefully, we are not going to fall into the trap of lifestyle inflation and end up as Fat FIRE.
-This is not something we want.
-But we are planning to have children.
-This will definitely increase our expenses in the future.
+I am working on increasing our income in the coming years.
+It will help us reach FI faster.
+Hopefully, we will not fall into the lifestyle inflation trap and end up as Fat FIRE.
+It is not something we want.
+But we recently had children, increasing our expenses in the long term.

 So, what kind of FIRE are you?
-If you are following your own special way, I would love to hear about it!
+If you follow your own particular way, I would love to hear about it!